DeepLearnPhysics/lartpc_mlreco3d/analysis/README.md

 ## 4. Evaluating reconstruction and writing outputs CSVs.

 While HDF5 format is suitable for saving large amounts of data to be used in the future, for high level analysis we generally save per-image, per-interaction, or per-particle attributes and features in tabular form (such as CSVs).
-Also, some operation are needed after post-processing to evaluate the model with respect to truth information.
-These include:
+Also, there's a need to compute different evaluation metrics once the all the post-processors return their reconstruction outputs.
+We group all these that happen after post-processing under `analysis.producers.scripts`:
  * Matching reconstructed particles to corresponding true particles.
- * Retrieving labels from truth information.
+ * Retrieving properly structured labels from truth information.
- * Evaluating module performance
+ * Evaluating module performance against truth labels Here is an example `template.py` under `analysis.producers.scripts`